sabeydeedaya/docs/src/pages/deep-linked-ads/google-ads-overview.md

 - Product Listing Ads (PLA) : Sending data back to AdWords from a PLA ad type, is currently unsupported by Google
 - Deep Linking through Install : Deferred deep linking is currently not possible through Universal App Campaigns

+### Click Limitations with UACs

+When running Universal App Campaigns, you must also note that Branch links are not accepted into AdWords UI.
+We will still be able to report on clicks, but in aggregate.
+We rely on Google's reporting API to surface clicks in the dashboard.
+This means that individual clicks on Universal App Campaigns will not appear in liveview, webhooks, or exports.
+However, non UACs like regular Search campaigns will accept clicks.

+Reporting on these clicks will done every 3 hours.
+We will only report on clicks from an AdWords campaign that has led to a mobile app install or app engagement.

 ## Other Campaigns

 The above guide covered what was necessary to track Universal App Campaigns.
 If you are looking to track non app-install campaigns, click through below.